xregistry/spec/core/spec.md

 xRegistry-createdOn: TIME ?
 xRegistry-modifiedBy: STRING ?
 xRegistry-modifiedOn: TIME ?
-xRegistry-RESOURCEUri: URI ?
+xRegistry-RESOURCEUrl: URL ?

 ...Resource contents... ?
 ```

 Where:
 - `id` MUST be the Version's `id` and not the `id` of the owning Resource
-- `self` is a URL to the Version, not to the owning Resource
+- `self` MUST be a URL to the Version, not to the owning Resource

 **Examples:**